addy1947/potia_ai_hackathon/README.md

 # Dependency Security Agent

 A powerful, AI-powered dependency security and management agent that automatically scans, analyzes, and manages dependencies across multiple repositories.
-Built with **Google Gemini AI** for intelligent analysis and decision-making.
+Built with **Google Gemini AI** and **Portia-ai sdk** for intelligent analysis and decision-making.

 ## 🚀 Features